02 Feb Best Arctic Cruise to see Polar Bears

 Best Arctic Cruise to see Polar Bears

-At the Arctic Travel Centre we often are asked the question “What is the best cruise to see Polar Bears?”
-The very good news is that on many High Arctic cruises you have an excellent opportunity to view Polar bears in the wild, often quite close to the ship or zodiac- occasionally on foot or from a kayak.
+We often are asked the question “What is the best cruise to see Polar Bears?”
+The very good news is that on many Arctic cruises you have an excellent opportunity to view Polar bears in the wild, often quite close to the ship or zodiac- occasionally on foot or from a kayak.
+That said there are some areas that have an increased chance.

 .